dhdzmota/nimble_gravity_data/README.md

 After this is done, we should start the postgresql service, this can be done by executing `sudo service postgresql start`.

-Be sure to have a new virtual python virtual environment.
+Be sure to have a new virtual python virtual environment and start it `source venv/bin/activate` then install the python requirements: `pip install -r requirements.txt`

 Once this is done, execute the following command to run the main script: `sudo -u postgres bash setup.sh`